 The Food and Drug Administration (FDA) is responsible for protecting public health through a healthy and sanitary food supply.
-It does this through regulations, inspections and partnership with the food and beverage industry.
+It does this through FDA regulations for food, inspections and partnership with the food and beverage industry.
 In overseeing food producers, the FDA’s jurisdiction covers a broad range of products and processes all with differing levels of risk.
-Regulations attempt to mitigate these risks, but this is where physical solutions like wire cloth and mesh play their part in food safety.
+FDA guidelines for food safety attempt to mitigate these risks, but this is where physical solutions like wire cloth and mesh play their part in food safety.

-The current GMPs have seven subparts which are further subdivided into addition sections.
+The current GMPs have seven subparts which are further subdivided into additional sections.

 The following five subparts are covered briefly here but more details are located at the FDA’s website.